 Millennials are a misunderstood generation.
 Their reputation balances in a purgatory between lazy and a clear drive for growth.
-But, before we dive into the specifics regarding what this generation seeks in their employment opportunity, it’s important to get a firm grasp on who Millennials are.
+But, before we dive into the specifics regarding what Millennial job seekers look for in their employment opportunity, it’s important to get a firm grasp on who Millennials are.

 A Quick Look at Millennials

 Millennials are typically defined as those born between 1980-1994.
 This generation has had the unique opportunity to experience their lives in the pre-digital and modern digital age we know today.

 Millennials knew about being home before the street lights went out.
 They experienced having to get off the computer when their parents were expecting a phone call.
 However, they also grew up with cell phones, smartphones, e-commerce stores, and other nuances that we’ve come to appreciate and even expect in our everyday lives.

 In a sense, this leaves the generation in-between.
 Although they understand hard work, they are accustomed to using the tools at their disposal to make their lives easier.
 It’s for this reason that they were unfairly and unfortunately labeled as self-centered, lazy, and unhappy with work.

 However, we would also be remiss if we didn’t focus on the positives that shaped Millennials.

 - Millennials have a lot of debt.
 While they may not be lugging around nearly as much debt as Generation X, their $27.9K average has created a generation of budget conscious individuals.
 Millennials crave financial security and take employment opportunities that reflect those values.

 - Millennials are researchers.
 They are the generation that grew up before and after Google hit the scene.
 As such, they are apt reviewers, browsers of forum pages, and care a whole lot about what their friends and peers may say about a particular job.